 The Sport2People Running Pouch Belt provides two pockets for your valuables.
 One is (primarily) for your phone.
-While the other is intended to store your credit cards, keys and other smaller items.
-Keeping things separate in this way prevents your phone from getting scratched by other items while you run.
+While the other is intended to store your credit cards, keys, and other smaller items.
+Keeping things separate in this way prevents your phone from getting scratched by other objects while you run.

 What we like: We like that the belt allows you to take everything but the kitchen sink.
 We appreciate the build quality and that it keeps everything pretty much under control.
 The slot for the earphone cord is a nice touch since Bluetooth isn’t for everyone.
 And it has an affordable price point.

 Flaws: The belt can get a bit irritating if it contacts bare skin while running or walking.
-It also has an aggressively utilitarian design that won’t appeal to some.
+It also has an aggressively practical design that won’t appeal to some.

 7. Nathan 7702 Zipster

 What we like: We love how wide and stable this running belt is.
 We also appreciate that it doesn’t chafe your skin.
-There are lots of pockets for peripherals and everything is kept fully in check when you run.
+There are lots of pockets for peripherals, and everything is kept entirely in check when you run.
 No banging or clanging around.
-Unlike some belts it’s also available in several attractive colors.
+Unlike some belts, it’s also available in several attractive colors.

 8. Fitletic Running Belt

-The Fitletic is a quality belt.
-One that rides the line between a hardcore minimalist belt for trialthletes and a spacious stylish belt for casual joggers and weekend walkers.
+The Fitletic is a quality belt that rides the line between a hardcore minimalist belt for triathletes, and a large, stylish belt for casual joggers and weekend walkers.
 But that’s okay because it will make members of both groups equally happy.

 What we like: We like the compact size and waterproof nature of this belt.
-Yet, in spite of that trim profile it still manages to accommodate most recent smartphone models.
+Yet, despite that trim profile, it still manages to accommodate most recent smartphone models.
 The belt itself is light and comfortable and has external loops to hold energy gel packets.
 Which means they’re aiming this squarely at the competitive runner market.

-Flaws: If you fill it to capacity it’s going to be quite a load around your waist.
-And most people will probably find the gel loops to be a bit superfluous.
+Flaws: If you fill it to capacity, it’s going to be quite a load around your waist.
+And most people will probably find the gel loops to be a bit unnecessary.